Deborah Tannen: Conversational style

-Deborah Tannen describes the notion of conversational style as "a semantic process" and "the way meaning is encoded in and derived from speech".
+Tannen describes the notion of conversational style as "a semantic process" and "the way meaning is encoded in and derived from speech".
 She cites the work of R. Lakoff and J. Gumperz as the inspiration behind her thinking.
 According to Tannen, some features of conversational style are topic (which includes type of topics and how transitions occur), genre (storytelling style), pace (which includes rate of speech, occurrence or lack of pauses, and overlap), and expressive paralinguistics (pitch/amplitude shifts and other changes in voice quality).

 "High-involvement" vs. "high-considerateness"

 Based on a two-and-a-half hour recording of Thanksgiving dinner conversations with friends, Tannen analyzed the two prevailing conversational styles among the six participants, which she divided evenly between the categories of New Yorker and non-New Yorker.
 Upon analyzing the recording, Tannen came to the conclusion that the speech of the New Yorkers was characterized by exaggerated intonations (paralinguistics), overlapping speech between two or more speakers, short silences, and machine-gun questions, which she defines as questions that are "uttered quickly, timed to overlap or latch onto another's talk, and characterized by reduced syntactic form".
-The style of the non-New Yorkers was opposite that of the New Yorkers in all regards mentioned above; furthermore, the non-New Yorkers were caught off-guard by the New Yorkers' exaggerated intonation and interrupting questions, two factors that discouraged them from finishing their conversations at some points.
+The style of the non-New Yorkers was opposite that of the New Yorkers in all regards mentioned above; furthermore, the non-New Yorkers were caught off-guard by the New Yorkers' exaggerated intonation and overlapping questions, two factors that caused them to double down into their own conversational style at points, becoming more quiet and joining in at an even slower pace.
 Tannen refers to the New Yorkers' style as "high-involvement" and the unimposing style of the non-New Yorkers as "high-considerateness".

 Indirectness in work situations

-Tannen has expressed her stance against taking indirect speech as a sign of weakness or as a lack of confidence; she also set out to debunk the idea that American women are generally more indirect than men.
+Tannen has expressed her stance against taking indirect speech as a sign of weakness or as a lack of confidence; she also set out to challenge the assumption that, one, indirectness indicates a lack of confidence or power, and two, that American women are generally more indirect than men.
 She reached this conclusion by looking through transcripts of conversations and interviews, as well as through correspondence with her readers.
 One example she uses against the second idea comes from a letter from a reader, who mentioned how his Navy superior trained his unit to respond to the indirect request "It's hot in this room" as a direct request to open the window.
 A different letter mentions the tendency of men to be more indirect when it comes to expressing feelings than women.

 Tannen also mentions exchanges where both participants are male, but the two participants are not of equal social status.
 As a specific example, she mentions a "black box" recording between a plane captain and a co-pilot in which the captain's failure to understand the co-pilot's indirect conversational style (which was likely a result of his relatively inferior rank) caused a crash.